Cliff Pennington (baseball)

-Clifton Randolph Pennington (born June 15, 1984) is an American former Major League Baseball (MLB) infielder who played for the Oakland Athletics, Arizona Diamondbacks, Toronto Blue Jays, Los Angeles Angels, and Cincinnati Reds between 2008 and 2018, and who is currently the baseball recruiting coordinator for the Dallas Baptist Patriots.
+Clifton Randolph Pennington (born June 15, 1984) is an American former professional baseball infielder who played in Major League Baseball (MLB) for the Oakland Athletics, Arizona Diamondbacks, Toronto Blue Jays, Los Angeles Angels, and Cincinnati Reds between 2008 and 2018.
+In 2021 he was hired as the baseball recruiting coordinator for the Dallas Baptist Patriots.

 Amateur career

 A native of Corpus Christi, Texas, Pennington played college baseball for the Texas A&M Aggies baseball team under head coach Mark Johnson from 2003 to 2005.
 In 2004, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, and was named to the league's Hall of Fame in 2020.

 Professional career

 Oakland Athletics

 Pennington was drafted in the first round of the 2005 Major League Baseball Draft by the Athletics.
-On August 12, 2008, he was called up from the Triple-A Sacramento River Cats, and made his Major League debut that day against the Tampa Bay Rays going 0-for-3 in a 2-1 win for the Athletics.
+On August 12, 2008, he was called up from the Triple-A Sacramento River Cats, and made his Major League debut that day against the Tampa Bay Rays going 0-for-3 in a 2–1 win for the Athletics.

 Pennington would end his 2008 season with a .280 batting average.

 Following the 2009 spring training camp, he was returned to the River Cats.

 On July 31, 2009, Pennington was called back up by the Athletics.
 He hit his first major league home run on August 5, against the Texas Rangers.
 He finished the 2009 season with 4 home runs, 21 RBIs, and a .249 batting average.
 He started the 2010 season in the starting role.
 He finished the season with 6 home runs and 46 RBI.

 Pennington started slow in the 2011 season, averaging .160 in his first 10 games.
 On August 1, he left during a game against the Seattle Mariners, after having trouble moving his muscles in his face and moving his eyes.
 Later that day, Pennington was diagnosed with Bell's palsy, which paralyzes one side of the face and prevents him from controlling his muscles.
 Although Bell's palsy can last for days, weeks, or months, he was listed as day-to-day and only missed two games.

 Near the end of the 2012 season, Pennington had started playing second base after the Athletics acquired Stephen Drew from the Arizona Diamondbacks to play every day shortstop, also due to the demotion of second baseman Jemile Weeks.
 Pennington went to the post season for the first time in his career as the Athletics won the AL West in 2012.
 They were eliminated in the ALDS by the Detroit Tigers in five games.